 The size of the Max Henry Memorial Library has grown slowly through the donation of books and some purchases made by the Australian Veterinary History Society.*

-The Max Henry Memorial Library is currently housed in the Gilruth Library at the Veterinary School of the University of Melbourne, Parkville, Victoria.
-The collection has grown to over 1000 items.
-The collection is open to the public.
+The Max Henry Memorial Library is currently housed in the Veterinary Science Library at University of Melbourne, Werribee, Victoria.
+The library is located in the Teaching Block.
+The collection is open to the public and all visitors to the Werribee campus must register at the hospital reception and receive a visitor's pass.
 AVA members and students and staff of the University of Melbourne are able to borrow selected items from the collection.